-If you will be in your car for more than 1 hour on the way home from the hospital it is very important to make sure to stop and walk for several minutes to help reduce your risk of blood clots.
+If you have more than an hour drive on your way home from the hospital, stop at the hour mark and walk several laps around your car.
+This is important because it will help reduce your risk of blood clots.